SonalPrajapati11/Alram-Clock/readme.md

 JavaScript

 Author
-This alarm clock was created by Ankit.
+This alarm clock was created by Sonal.

-License
-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.